This post may contain affiliate links, please see the privacy policy for details.

 How to Store Leftover Scallopini

-- Reheat: Reheat in a foil-covered baking dish in the oven at 350 degrees F for 15 minutes.
+Reheat: Reheat in a foil-covered baking dish in the oven at 350 degrees F for 15 minutes.

-You will need to pound the chicken to make this easy garlic chicken scallopini.
-The easiest way I’ve found to do this, apart from buying chicken piccata cuts, is to use a meat tenderizer.
-You can use a rolling pin if you prefer.
+You need to pound the chicken to make chicken scallopini.
+The easiest way I’ve found to do this, apart from buying chicken piccata cuts, is to use a meat tenderizer or rolling pin.
 Then you will need to bash the chicken between a couple of pieces of parchment paper.
+If you’re using a meat tenderizer, use the flat side not the pointed one, that’s for tenderizing steak and chicken doesn’t need that.
+Try to get your chicken about half an inch thick all over, so it will cook quickly and evenly in the pan.

 Chicken Scallopini with Lemon Sauce